hmrc/income-tax-mtd-changelog/README.md

 ##### Changed

 Retrieve History of a Self Assessment Charge:
-- `chargeReference` parameter has been removed from endpoint
+- `chargeReference` query parameter has been removed from endpoint

 The following endpoints have been created:
 - Retrieve History of a Self Assessment Charge by Transaction ID